mbta/dotcom/docs/DEPLOYMENT.md

 ## Production deployment

+**NOTE**.
+Production deployment can now be handled in Github actions via the "Deploy to Production" workflow.
+This is the preferred method, but the below older instructions still work.

 Prerequisites:

 1. Use `aws configure` to configure your AWS credentials.
 (This only needs to be done once to set up a computer.)
 1. The commit you wish to deploy must have already been built and deploy to the Dev environment.
-Semaphore will do this automatically for everything that is merged into `master`.
+Github actions will do this automatically for everything that is merged into `master`.
 1. Test the build on the [Dev server](https://dev.mbtace.com).
 1. Run our release script `./bin/release` and use the output to make a [Release in GitHub](https://github.com/mbta/dotcom/releases).